scala-ide/docs/dev/testing/eclipse-tests.rst

 bundles and the JDT bundles.
 Depending on the way the test is launched, these dependencies are provided differently:

-* using the existing (running) Eclipse instance, and adding all existing plugins to the launched instance (they can be enabled/disabled individually in the Run Configurations dialog)
+* using the existing (running) Eclipse instance, and adding all existing plug-ins to the launched instance (they can be enabled/disabled individually in the Run Configurations dialog)
 * using the declared dependencies in META-INF/MANIFEST.MF.
 Tycho will download them using the configured p2 repositories, in the same way that maven resolves library dependencies